e107inc/e107-easyshop/readme.txt

 2c. from EasyShop v1.3
 Overwrite the EasyShop 1.3 files with the EasyShop 1.31 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
 NOTE: this means that EasyShop 1.2x installations have to install and upgrade to 1.3 first before installing 1.31.

+2c. from EasyShop v1.31 - v1.34
+Overwrite the EasyShop 1.3x files with the EasyShop 1.4 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 3. Language Support:
 ====================
 English, Dutch, French, German, Italian, Norwegian, Persian, Polish, Portuguese (Brazilian), Russian